 - If the BAPIC Fair is held in person, there will be several tables near the front of the conference center.
-Students should sign in at the USF table (it will be clearly marked).
-Signing in will provide a record about which students attended this mandatory event.
-If the BAPIC Fair is held remotely (e.g., via Zoom), sign-in instructions will be provided. - Students will be provided a directory of USF-approved BAPIC sites at each level (P2, P3, or P4/externship) just prior to the BAPIC Fair.

-- Some USF practicum instructors or students may volunteer to attend the BAPIC Fair as additional support for students.
+Students should sign in at the USF table (it will be clearly marked).Signing in will provide a record about which students attended this mandatory event.
+If the BAPIC Fair is held remotely (e.g., via Zoom), sign-in instructions will be provided. - Students will be provided a directory of USF-approved BAPIC sites at each level (P2, P3, P4, or P5/externship) prior to the BAPIC Fair. - Some USF practicum instructors or students may volunteer to attend the BAPIC Fair as additional support for students.
 CTO staff will also be present to assist with monitoring the USF table. - If students are interested in sites that are not on the USF practicum site list, students are encouraged to forward any materials about the site to the DCT for consideration.
-If students are interested in practicum sites that are not at their 'level' (e.g., a student applying for a P3 practicum is interested in a site that is only available to P4 or externship students), they are encouraged to set up a meeting to discuss their interest with the DCT.
-Students should not agree to apply to sites that are not on the USF-approved practicum site list, or are on the USF list, but not approved for their practicum level. - Students are encouraged to visit at least 10 sites at the BAPIC Fair, then develop a draft list of sites that they will apply to soon after attending the BAPIC Fair. - After the BAPIC Fair, students will complete the BAPIC Practicum Site Application Approval Form, a Google Form available through the PsyD Students Canvas portal.
+If students are interested in practicum sites that are not at their 'level' (e.g.., a student applying for a P3 practicum is interested in a site that is only available to P4 or externship students), they are encouraged to set up a meeting to discuss their interest with the DCT.
+Students may not independently reach out to sites that are not on their 'level' on the USF practicum site list (by phone, email, at the BAPIC Fair, or by other means) without explicit advance permission from the DCT.
+Students should not agree to apply to sites that are not on the USF-approved practicum site list, or are on the USF list, but not approved for their practicum level. - Students should visit at least 10 sites at the BAPIC Fair, then develop a draft list of sites that they will apply to soon after attending the BAPIC Fair. - After the BAPIC Fair, students will complete the BAPIC Practicum Site Application Approval Form, a Google Form available through the PsyD Students Canvas portal.

 Students will upload their notes from the BAPIC Fair when they submit the BAPIC Practicum Site Application Approval Form.